Click to watch the video

 In order to permanently delete the data on your Android device, follow these instructions.

-Instructions: How to Delete private apps and data, then Permanently Delete the data
+How to Delete data, then Permanently Delete to wipe data before selling

 Here’s what you do:

-- If you’re doing this before disposing of the Android device, make a note of the Google Account (gmail address) and the Google Account password on the device before continuing.
+Very Important Step.
+If you’re doing this before selling your phone, make a note of the Google Account (gmail address) and the Google Account password on the device before continuing.
 You’ll need this when you move ShredIt – Android to your new Android device.
 (For Android Help, see Technical Notes after these instructions.)

 - Launch Shredit – Android.